Beer in Milwaukee

-Milwaukee, Wisconsin, has one major brewery and dozens of microbreweries, and is home to several iconic beer brands from a variety of brewers.
-It has had an association with beer throughout its history, with the brewing industry getting its start prior to its official founding as a city and was nationally recognized as such by the end of the 19th century.
-This heritage can be found explicitly in its Major League Baseball team, the Milwaukee Brewers, and on recognizable beer brands such as Old Milwaukee and Milwaukee's Best.
-This recognition of Milwaukee as a brewing hub dates back to the early 20th century, and boasted the world's largest brewing capacity as late as 1981.
-The city is nationally recognized with the nickname "Brew City" due to its nearly two centuries of brewing heritage from multiple past major brewers including Miller Brewing Company, Pabst Brewing Company, and Joseph Schlitz Brewing Company.
-Today, through the ownership of MillerCoors, the city's largest brewery produces 10 million barrels of beer annually.
+The city of Milwaukee in the U.S. state of Wisconsin has been associated with beer throughout its history.
+This heritage can be found in its Major League Baseball team, the Milwaukee Brewers, and on beer brands such as Old Milwaukee and Milwaukee's Best.
+The city's major brewers have included Miller, Pabst, and Schlitz.
+MillerCoors, the city's largest brewery, produces 10 million barrels of beer a year.

 History

 Early brewers

 Milwaukee's first brewery opened in 1840 by Welsh settlers who named it Milwaukee Brewery.
 After a similar independent brewery was opened by a German immigrant, it was renamed Lake Brewery—although some accounts refer to the brewery as Owens Brewery after the brewery's primary owner.
 Other breweries established during this early period include Eagle Brewery, Empire Brewery, and Gipfel Union Brewery.
 Between 1840 and 1860, about 35 breweries were established in the Milwaukee area.
 The Milwaukee River was an important waterway for these early thriving businesses as well as ice that helped maintain proper temperatures for lager.
 By 1860, there were 30 breweries operating in the city of Milwaukee which had a population of 45,000 people.